What I Wish Someone Told Me BEFORE Taking Online Classes

 6. You’ll want to make an effort to make connections

-One of the benefits of going to school is the amount of people it puts you in contact with.
+One of the benefits of going to school is the number of people it puts you in contact with.
 Friendships, mentorships and networking can all come from academic experiences—but is that still the case with online classes?

 “Online degrees can be less personable.
 You can go through multiple online classes without really connecting to anyone.
 It's easy to miss out on all the networking opportunities and friendships that on-campus classes can provide,” says Lyn Alden of Lyn Alden Investment Strategy.
 “I would recommend that you really make an effort to get to know some of your online classmates or your professor.”